Is your skin trying to tell you something? The science behind purging—and why it’s more beneficial than you might think

 What causes purging?

+Purging is a normal process when it comes to skin exfoliation.
 “Mostly chemical exfoliants, such as alpha hydroxy acids (AHAs) and retinoids that stimulate cellular turnover.
 To a lesser extent, physical exfoliants, such as facial scrubs can also stimulate purging,” Suppa advises.

-What does skin look like during a purge?
+What does skin purging look like?

 It’s hard to tell a purge from breakouts because they can look the same, though closer examination might reveal some key purging indicators.
 Suppa says, “Purging will tend to appear more clustered and numerous, and often show up in areas of your face in which you’ve never experienced breakouts before.”